TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 #### Tab Bar

 A tab bar is ubiquitous on both iOS and Android.
-With the ablility to show highly important information and actions with a default tab, place others in the tab bar, and even more still in a now-common "More" tab, the tab bar seemed like the best route to go.
+With the ability to show highly important information and actions with a default tab, place others in the tab bar, and even more still in a now-common "More" tab, the tab bar seemed like the best route to go.

 While there are still some elements hidden, the more frequently used items are in the bar.
 This design avoids clutter that the dashboard had, and does not have the discoverability issue of the drawer (thanks to the word "More" under the hamburger icon).